lisaannbyrne1/MSP3-AHI-AppManager/README.md

 In the future, I would like to include a log in page for clients to view and reschedule their appointments directly through the app.

 #### Testing
+The app was tested against the criteria set out in the user stories and the criteria was met in each case.
+Then went on to test the app against CRUD functionality across all pages on the app.
+Across the app the user can view records, add records, edit records and delete records.
+During testing a bug in the code was found when trying to create a new appointment purpose, on review of this code I noticed there was a typo in the redirect on submit page.
+The app was testing across several browsers including, Chrome, Firefox, Safari and Edge.
+Finally, I tested the app for mobile compatibility.
+During testing I found media queries were essential for the app to display and function correctly on mobile device of all sizes.
+It works best to display expanded data in 2 columns on desktop and 1 on mobile.

 #### Deployment
-This app is deployed through Heroku and was deployed through the master branch.
+This app is manually deployed through Heroku and was deployed through the master branch.
+I choose manually deployed to allow me to commit and test changes before deployed to the real site.

 ### Credits

 #### Content
 The data contents of this app and database is fictional for example purposes.

 #### Media
 This app does not require any images.